-Millennials have their own set of cultural references that resonate with them in a unique way.
+Millennials have their own set of cultural references that uniquely resonate with them.
 These references often leave both Gen Z and Boomers feeling a bit perplexed.
 From iconic movie quotes to memorable TV show catchphrases, Millennials have a distinct cultural landscape that sets them apart.

 1. “As If!” – Clueless (1995)